inaamashraf/GCNs_for_WDS/README.md

 - `python dataset_generator.py 'Toy'` or
 - `python dataset_generator.py 'Real'`

 The simulation will produce a csv file named 'Measurements_All_Pressures.csv' in the respective directories.
-We have provided these output files from already generated scenarios for a period of 3 months each.

 ## Training and Evaluation